ehalekote/NARA/README.md

  **NARA is a winner of the 2017 MD5/Department of Defense National Security Technology Accelerator Hackathon for Humanitarian Assistance and Disaster Relief*

-**This project has been uploaded for the Hackmind.ai application*
+**This project has been uploaded for the Hackmind.ai application, and is an excerpt of the NARA project's sample code*

 ### Technology Stack: